What can I do with export/import?

 Why you do not provide an option to update GoogleSheets data from player devices?

-TLDR: Our export procedure is not meant to be executed simultaneously by multiple clients
+TLDR: Our export procedure is not meant to be executed simultaneously by multiple clients.
+If your app/game is running on a single device, use this plug-in

 - Durability problem: this is the main reason- there is no way to make sure some change will not erase previous change.
 Let's say you want to store the number of times your app was launched.
 So you read cell value, you increase it by 1 and you write it back.
 But if 10 players launch your game simultaneously, they all read initial zero value from GoogleSheets, increase it by one and write it back, so the final value will be 1, not 10.
 This problem apply to any shared data.